 The exercises are divided into three types.
-"Preparation Exercises" should be attempted yourself (or with a partner) before the tutorial.
-Please submit these exercises as a pdf to r.ogilvie@math.uni-mannheim.de the day before the tutorial.
+"Preparation Exercises" should be attempted your-self (or with a partner) before the tutorial.
+Please submit these exercises in paper to me before the tutorial.
+You can hand them in at my office B6 C410.
 I will read and provide feedback.
 Even if you do not have a full solution, it's very useful for me to see what you find difficult so I can make sure to cover it in the tutorial.
 There are also "In Class Exercises", which we will try to solve together in the tutorial.
 Finally there are "Additional Exercises".
 These might be exercises that go beyond the course or that give a deeper explanation.